 Brother Wandell very kindly offered to take me through to the big valley.
 Accordingly on the 29th of January we started.
 Called at Red Creek.
 Held meeting.

 Stayed all night.
-Next evening we arrived in Beaver City.
+Next evening we arrived in Beaver City [110 miles into Utah, about 200 miles south of Salt Lake City].
 Brother Heywood accompanied us as well as Brother Mullford ____ Henery and his daughter.
 We put in at Brother Roger's where we were treated very hospitably.

 Next day, January 30th, Brother Haywood counseled me to stay in Beaver.
 Consequently, Brother Wandell and I went forth with and selected a Lot each, though he is going to the City to report himself, etc. Brother Hamel offered (if I would live with him for the time being) his Ox team half of the time, and offered to help me get up a log house and fence my lot.
 I accepted the offer, started on Monday morning.
 Yoked up the oxen, the first time I ever yoked in my life, and went to the canyon and got a load of wood.
 Tuesday I did likewise.